After-Shock/Cloudbox-wiki/Plex-Requests.md

 1. On the "Sonarr" settings page:

+   _Note: There will be differences in options if you have a separate Plex and Feeder setup, see below._

     - Check "Enable Sonarr"

     - "Sonarr server IP or Hostname": `sonarr`

+       - _For Feeder/Plex setup, use `sonarr.domain.com` address (or the IP address the Feeder box) instead._

     - "Sonarr server port":`8080`

+       - _For Feeder/Plex setup, use `443` instead._

     - "Sonarr API key": _Your Sonarr API Key_ (you can find this at [[Sonarr|Sonarr#1-accessing-sonarr]] --> Settings --> General)

+    - Enable Sonarr SSL: disabled.

+       - _For Feeder/Plex setup, enable SSL._

     - Click `Update Settings`.